Identifying Causal Effects in Experiments with Spillovers and Non-compliance: Identification

 so \autoref{assump:rank}(ii) could equivalently be stated in terms of $\mathbf{Q}_0$ and $\mathbf{Q}_1$.

 \begin{lem} $\mathbf{Q}(\bar{c}, n)$ is invertible iff $\mathbf{Q}_0(\bar{c}, n)$ and $\mathbf{Q}_1(\bar{c}, n)$ are both invertible, in which case

 \end{lem}

-We discuss low-level conditions for the invertibility of $(\mathbf{Q}_0, \mathbf{Q}_1)$, and hence $\mathbf{Q}$, below.
+We discuss low-level conditions for the invertibility of $(\mathbf{Q}_0, \mathbf{Q}_1)$, and hence $\mathbf{Q}$, below in \autoref{subsec:identification_example} and Appendix \ref{sec:BasisFunctionsRank}.
+As a preview: researchers should not include more basis functions $K$ than there are saturations in the experimental design.
 Having assumed the necessary rank condition, we can now state our main identification results.
 The following theorem shows how $\mathbf{Q}_0(\bar{C}_{ig}, N_g)$ and $\mathbf{Q}_1(\bar{C}_{ig}, N_g)$ can be used to construct instrumental variables that identify average values of the random coefficients for well-defined groups of individuals.